Ascend Mid-Career Development Program for APL Faculty

 Application Process

-Applications are currently closed.
+Applications are being accepted now through November 14, 2025.
+CLICK HERE TO APPLY.
 Questions can be directed to Rebecca Pope-Ruark, Director of the Office of Faculty Professional Development.